 Under an effective macro policy management, Colombia’s growth was 4.6 percent in 2014 overcoming the initial effects of lower international oil prices.
-Growth in 2014 was above the regional average (1.5 percent GDP growth was, driven mainly by construction and services that helped compensate for a contraction in extractive activities.
-Growth in agriculture and manufacturing activities was modest. .
-From a demand point view, economic activity, pushed by internal private consumption and investment, which compensated for a slowdown in exports.
-Further decreases in oil prices and the tampering of US monetary policy will impact the Colombia economy in 2015, growth is expected to decrease to 3.5 percent.
+Growth in 2014 was above the regional average (1.5 percent) driven mainly by construction and services that helped compensate for a contraction in extractive activities.
+Growth in agriculture and manufacturing activities was modest.
+From a demand point view, economic activity was led by domestic private consumption and investment, which compensated for a slowdown in exports.

+Unemployment reached a record low (9.1 percent in 2014), following important reforms to reduce non-wage labor costs.
+Despite the slowdown in economic activity, unemployment continued to fall in the first half of 2015 reaching record low levels in July (8.8 percent).
 Fiscal management continues to be among the strongest in the region.
 The government has complied with the fiscal rule that was first instituted in 2012.
 In 2014, the structural fiscal deficit was 2.3% of GDP, similar to the level in in 2013 and in line with the fiscal rule.
 Lower than expected oil prices granted the government an additional 0.1% of GDP deficit, so that the central government deficit reached 2.4% of GDP in 2014.
-The structural fiscal deficit is expected to be on the order of 2.2% of GDP in 2015, but the sharp decrease in oil prices could lead the total central government deficit to 2.8% of GDP, allowing the government to temporarily accommodate a decrease in oil related revenues.
+We expect the structural fiscal deficit to be on the order of 2.2% of GDP in 2015, but the sharp decrease in oil prices could lead the total central government deficit to up to 3% of GDP, allowing the government to temporarily accommodate a decrease in oil related revenues.